uiuc-iml/openvsf/README.md

 pip install -e .
 ```

-If you'd like to work with the source code with installation, first ensure the following minimal dependencies are installed:
+If you'd like to work with the source code without installation, first ensure the following minimal dependencies are installed:

 - `numpy`
 - `torch`